 Part 9: Cook up Some Awesome Content

 Your kitchen is ready.
 You got all the recipes.
 You got all the plugins.
 Designed an awesome logo and themed your site.
-You got all the bells and whistles but now you need to cook up awesome content.
+You got all the bells and whistles, but now you need to cook up excellent content.

-8 – Optimize your images – You can use the EWWW plugin to trim your images for faster download.
-My blog has a heavy focus on photography so I do all my optimizations in Photoshop.
+You can use the EWWW plugin to trim your images for faster download.
+My blog has a heavy focus on photography, so I do all my optimizations in Photoshop.
 I “Save For Web” with a medium quality of 55 (out of 100).
 This is a compromise between image quality and size of the image.
-If your image is so amazing but takes the page 3 minutes to load, your viewers are going to leave before they even see your image.
+If your picture is so amazing but takes the page 3 minutes to load, your viewers are going to leave before they even see your image.

 Keep writing awesome content.
 It took me about 100 articles and hundreds of photos before I gained traction from my blog.
 Just keep at it.
 There will be some days where you will not be motivated to write or produce content.
 Take a break and then get back at it.